fujirinngo/LTG.Pushshift_API_Caller/README.md

 ## Contents

-**pushshift_API_caller.py**: main Python script that combines all the elements; main "interface" to use the project and find the number of Redditors who made 5 submissions or comments to a subbreddit within a given time period.
+**pushshift_API_caller.py**: main Python script that combines all the elements; main "interface" to use the project and find the number of users who made 5 submissions or comments to a subbreddit within a given time period.

 #### src Directory (for source code)